 Combinations happen when I use more than one burn method in the same area.
 It is very common to use combinations in pyrography to create an assortment of looks.
 While I use several different combinations on a regular basis, there are many more out there.
 It is pretty much limited to your imagination as to how you combine burn methods to create different textures and effects.
 I will share with you a couple of the combinations I use on a regular basis.

-Combo 1 is using circular motion and uniform strokes in the same area.
-This is probably my most used combination.
-I often use uniform strokes along edges and then switch to circular motion to finish up.
 With the robes on the Christ of the Mines statue I used uniform strokes along the seams and folds of the robe and then switched to circular motion to transition or fade the color away.
-Christ of the Mines.

-Combo 2 is using pull-away and uniform strokes in the same area.
 This is another combination I use a lot.
 I burn pull-away strokes around the edges of an object to give the edges a rounded look.
 Then I fill in the object with uniform strokes.
-The hearts in the Valentine Plaque are a perfect example of this.
-Valentine Plaque Tutorial.

 CONCLUSION

 That’s it for this blog.
-If I accomplished my goal then this tutorial provided you with useful information that helps explain terminology I use in my tutorials.
+Did I cover every question you have on the subject?
+Highly unlikely.
+Hopefully, I have provided you with some useful information that helps your with your artwork.
+If nothing else, hopefully it explained terminology I use in my tutorials.
 Heck, it might even help you understand what’s going on when you watch a video.
 For example, if you see someone’s hand move in a circular motion you’ll have a better understanding of what they are doing.

 Just remember that with practice (continued creation of art) you will discover the heat, angle, and hand speed that works best for you.